 All About MI Choice Medicaid Waiver

 Aging is obviously something that everyone will experience.
-We all eventually will age and everyone ages a little differently, meaning the supports and resources someone might require while getting older could take on a variety of different forms.
+Yet everyone ages a little differently, meaning the supports and resources someone might require while getting older could take on a variety of different forms.
 One of the common resources has been relying on nursing homes for care.
 However, the cost of nursing homes has always been high, and though many provide a wonderful community and personalized care, it is many people’s wish to remain living in their own homes.
-This is becoming more and more doable with programs like the MI Choice Medicaid Waiver, which offers in-home care that an individual would otherwise be receiving at a nursing facility.
+In fact, according to an AARP survey, 3 out of 4 adults aged 50 and older wish to "remain living in their community for as long as possible" (AARP).
+One program that helps make this possible is the MI Choice Medicaid Waiver program, which offers in-home care that an individual would otherwise be receiving at a nursing facility.

+MI Choice is designed for those with a high level of care needs.
 Some of the services one could receive help within the MI Choice program can include things like help with bathing, toileting, feeding, and other personal care tasks, meal preparation, housekeeping, respite care, and personal emergency response systems.
-MI Choice can also help individuals with things like purchasing durable medical equipment, making small home modifications to create a safer environment, and the guidance of a Care Management team from both a nurse and a social worker.
-These supports can enable the individual to remain living in their own home without relying on full-time support from a family member.
+MI Choice can also help individuals with things like purchasing durable medical equipment, making small home modifications to create a safer environment, and guidance from a Supports Coordinator team made up of both a nurse and a social worker.
+These services can enable the individual to remain living in their own home without relying on full-time support from a family member.

-According to the www.Michigan.gov website, The MI Choice Waiver program started out as the Home and Community-Based Services for the Elderly and Disabled (HCBS/ED) Waiver program and became available in all of Michigan in 1988.
+The MI Choice Waiver program began as the Home and Community-Based Services for the Elderly and Disabled (HCBS/ED) Waiver program and became available in all of Michigan in 1988 (Michigan.gov).

 So how does the program work or how would someone get started?
 The MI Choice Waiver program is provided by multiple agencies, each conducting an assessment after an individual is referred.
-This assessment ensures that the individual is appropriate for the program, not just that they qualify for it, but that they are safe with these measures in place, as the Waiver program does not offer 24-hour in-home care as nursing homes would.
-The assessment asks questions about what the individual is able to do on his or her own, what (s)he is asking for help with, and reviews what services the program can offer, including how many hours the individual is approved for.
+This assessment ensures that the individual is appropriate for the program.
+Not just that they qualify for it, but that they are safe at home with these measures in place, as the Waiver program does not offer 24-hour in-home care as a nursing home would.
+The assessment asks questions about what the individual is able to do on their own, what they are seeking help with, and reviews what services the program can offer, including how many hours the individual is approved to receive each week.
 To qualify for this program, an individual must meet the state of Michigan’s NFLOC (Nursing Facility Level of Care Determination), qualify for long-term care Medicaid, and meet income and asset criteria.

-If MI Choice isn’t the right fit, there are other options for in-home care, such as programs including Care Management and Adult Home Health.
-Private duty home care is another option available to individuals.
-Additionally, there are adult day centers and programs like PACE that offer lots of care and activities to its participants.
-Navigating care and resources can be overwhelming, but there is certainly a lot to be benefitted from with these options.
-If you are unsure of where to start, call the Area Agency on Aging of Western Michigan (AAAWM) at (616) 456-5664.
+If you aren't at a nursing home level of care, there are still options for lesser support to help you find the right fit.
+The Care Management program provides in-home care for those 60 and older who would benefit from assistance with lighter tasks.
+Perhaps this care looks like housekeeping and personal care once or twice a week to help fill in those gaps of things you can no longer do on your own.
+Additionally, there are adult day centers and programs like PACE that offer care and activities to their participants.
+Navigating care and resources can be overwhelming, if you are unsure of where to start, call the Area Agency on Aging of Western Michigan (AAAWM) at (616) 456-5664.
 Our Information and Assistance team works to fully understand a person’s unique situation and recommend the best fit of services.

-To get more information about the MI Choice Waiver program, visit Michigan.gov or the call Area Agency on Aging of Western Michigan.
+To get more information about older adult supports visit www.aaawm.org or the call Area Agency on Aging of Western Michigan at (616) 456-5664.